University of North Carolina at Greensboro: English Department

 The English Department, established in 1893, offers a Bachelor of Arts, Master of Arts, PhD, and multiple minors.
 The writing program was, and continues to be, one of the most popular and successful parts of department.
 A writing center was established in 1985 aimed at students in the College of Arts and Sciences.
 Today, the university Writing Center caters to all students and faculty and is housed under the Division of Student Success along with a Speaking Center, Digital ACT Studio, and Academic Achievement Center.
 The department is ranked #7 in 2021 in NC for the English BA.
 The PhD program has been recognized on U.S. News & World Report's 2022 Best Graduate School Rankings as the #3 PhD in English program in NC and #99 overall.

-Currently, the English Department is housed in the Moore Humanities and Research Administration Building, but was previously housed in the now demolished McIver Building, which was referred to as "the ugliest classroom building in America."
+The English Department is housed in the Moore Humanities and Research Administration Building, but was previously housed in the now-demolished McIver Building, which was called "the ugliest classroom building in America."

 Notable Alumni & Faculty

 In May 2017, alum Adam Tarleton gave the commencement address.
 For a brief period in 1973, Nobel prize winner Louise Gluck held a position as a visiting poet.

-Notable Emeritus Faculty include: Denise Baker, Fred Chappell, Keith Cushman, and Craig Nova.
+Notable Emeritus Faculty include: Fred Chappell and Craig Nova.

 Lloyd International Honors College

-The Lloyd International Honors College is a selective honors college at The University of North Carolina at Greensboro and provides undergraduate students in all majors an opportunity to reach a higher level of academic achievement in the same time it takes to earn a regular degree.

-The college offers three Honors academic programs that allows students to enhance their general-education studies (International Honors Program), work in their major (Disciplinary Honors Program), or their entire undergraduate education while at UNCG (Full Honors Program).
+The Lloyd International Honors College offers three Honors academic programs that allow students to enhance their general-education studies (International Honors Program), work in their major (Disciplinary Honors Program), or their entire undergraduate education while at UNCG (Full Honors Program).
 All Honors students take special Honors courses that are generally restricted to no more than 20–25 students and often have an interdisciplinary focus.
 For those who wish to complete International Honors or Full University Honors, an international experience and a second language are required.

 Joseph M. Bryan School of Business and Economics

 The Bryan School of Business and Economics is the largest of UNCG's seven professional schools.
-It was founded in 1969, and is named for Joseph M. Bryan, a prominent figure in North Carolina business and philanthropy.
-The Bryan School is among the top 1 percent of business schools worldwide that have achieved accreditation in both business and accounting by AACSB International –The Association to Advance Collegiate Schools of Business.
-The Bryan School has 73 full-time faculty as well as 3,200 undergraduates and 460 graduate students.
+It was founded in 1969 and is named for Joseph M. Bryan, a prominent figure in North Carolina business and philanthropy.
+The Bryan School is among the top 1 percent of business schools worldwide that have achieved accreditation in both business and accounting by The Association to Advance Collegiate Schools of Business.
+The Bryan School has 73 full-time faculty, 3,200 undergraduates, and 460 graduate students.
 There are also more than 20,000 alumni.

-Dr. McRae C. "Mac" Banks II is the fourth dean of the Joseph M. Bryan School of Business and Economics, who was approved by the UNCG Board of Trustees on March 17, 2011.
-The first to hold the Virginia Batte Phillips professorship, Dr. Banks started his tenure as Dean on July 1, 2011.
+McRae C. "Mac" Banks II is the fourth dean of the Bryan School.
+The first to hold the Virginia Batte Phillips professorship, Banks started his tenure as dean on July 1, 2011.